 SDSU Extension State 4-H Ambassador applications now open

-BROOKINGS, S.D. – Applications are open for the 2024-25 South Dakota State University Extension State 4-H Ambassador program.
+BROOKINGS, S.D. – Applications are open for the 2024-25 SDSU Extension State 4-H Ambassador program.

 Registered 4-H members between ages 14-18 who are interested in a unique opportunity to represent SDSU Extension 4-H are encouraged to apply by Aug.
 10, 2024.
-To apply, visit https://extension.sdstate.edu/become-state-4-h-ambassador.
+To apply, visit the State 4-H Ambassador page.

 Applications must include a personal narrative and three letters of recommendation.
 All applicants are required to participate in an interview during the South Dakota State Fair, which is Aug.
 28 to Sept.
 2, 2024, in Huron.
 Interviews can be virtual or in-person.